Chapter 17 : Meet Norah

 “What’s wrong?”
 I could feel him move towards me but I walked to the other side of the room, pretending to look for something.
 I just couldn’t deal with James right at this minute, he had no idea what was going on and I was at a complete loss on what to do.

-“I don’t… I don’t know,” I sniffed, the overwhelming sense of helplessness took over and the tears burst like a dam, “I don’t know what to do James.”
+“I don’t… I don’t know,” I sniffed, the overwhelming sense of helplessness took over and the tears burst like a dam, “I don’t know what to do, James.”
 As fast as lightning, he was by my side and pulling me to him in a bone-crushing embrace.

 “Sssh, it’s okay.
-It’ll be okay Elle.”
-He comforted me, his arms wrapping around me so tightly like he was the only thing keeping me together at this moment in time.
+It’ll be okay, Elle," he comforted me, his arms wrapping around me so tightly like he was the only thing keeping me together at this moment in time.
 And he basically was.
 I felt like if he was to let me go, I would crumble to the floor in pieces and there would be no way of putting me back together, “What’s wrong?
-What’s happened?” he whispered so softly.
+What’s happened?”
+He whispered so softly.
 I remembered that I needed to be there right now so I pulled out of his arms and looked up at him, still crying.

-“I need to go,” I picked up a small bag that I had hurriedly packed, “I’ll explain but please, right now I need to go,” I rubbed away the tears in my eyes and held my arm out for him to take, looking up at him with bloodshot eyes hopefully, “Please come with me, I can’t do this by myself.”
+“I need to go,” I picked up the small bag that I had hurriedly packed, “I’ll explain but please, right now I need to go,” I rubbed away the tears in my eyes and held my arm out for him to take, looking up at him with bloodshot eyes hopefully, “Please come with me, I can’t do this by myself.”
 I pleaded desperately.

 “Of course I’ll come with you, I’d never leave you by yourself.”
 He came to stand by me immediately, grasping my arm and I closed my eyes, focussing on where we needed to go before turning on the spot.
 Dreading opening my eyes, I unpeeled them slowly and took in the sight before me.
 The hospital towered over us with pristine white walls and polished windows and I had an overwhelming sense of going to my deathbed.
 Especially because my Dad was inside and the whole situation surrounding this visit.